 The Rapid Improvement Group (RIG) has a management function of ensuring school improvement takes place with pace and focus.
 It identifies, through looking at school data and pupil performance, priority school improvement areas with required actions, some of which the Drive Team can work on and report on to the Accountability Review and Challenge (ARC) group.

 The Accountability Review and Challenge (ARC) group provides quality assurance, support, and challenge to academy leaders.
+The ARC group hold the Regional Executive Principal to account.
 This group operates regionally and reports to the Trust Board.

 What do Drive Teams do?

 - Drive Teams have been established to drive forward school improvement within the Trust’s academies.
-The group will consist of parent, community, pupil and staff advisors.
+The group will consist of parent, community, staff advisors and some cases pupils.

 - It is not the remit of the parent and community advisors to report on the quality of teaching within the school.